Srujan0798/Rest-iN-U/Doxs/5 Opus All.md

 Mentioned in release notes
 Eligible for contributor rewards

-Thank you for contributing to Dharma Realty! ðŸ™
+Thank you for contributing to REST-iN-U! 🙏
 "May your code be as harmonious as a Vastu-compliant home" MARKERFILE
 ### ============================================================================
-### Dharma Realty - Makefile
+### REST-iN-U - Makefile
 ### ============================================================================
 ### Common development commands
 ### Run `make help` for available commands